 And it means more -- yes more -- if I can see its compassion and humanity towards others.

 The Fourth of July should, as we grow older, often bring a tear to the eyes.
-It happens whether it is at a kids' baseball game when the tinny public address sound systems plays that old worn out tape of the Star Spangled Banner.
+It happens whether it is at a kids baseball game when the tiny public address sound system plays that old worn out tape of the Star Spangled Banner.

-Or do we shed a tear when we see that crippled Veteran hobbling along at the grocery store with his service cap proudly perched on his aging bald, head.
+Or do we shed a tear when we see that crippled Veteran out hobbling along at the grocery store with his service cap proudly perched on his aging, bald, head.

 Sometimes I think we fail to see the infinite public infrastructure of our nation -- the interstate highways, the federal court buildings, the national parks and the many, many men and women of the agencies of the United States of America.

 Yes, I am talking about the soldiers of our military, both in active and inactive service.
-But I am also talking about the men and women of the USPS, the USDA, the Soil Conservation Service, U.S. Forestry Dept., and thousands of other departments of our national government.
+But I am also talking about the men and women of the USPS, the USDA, the Soil Conservation Service, U.S. Forest Service., and thousands of other departments of our national government.

 All these folks serve each of us in some capacity or another.